biscuit-auth/website/content/docs/guides/revocation.md

 While this relies on a central revocation service, it can be lighter than a stateful system because that central service is queried out of band, on regular intervals, instead of queried on each request of each service.
+Services will also be able to serve requests when the revocation service is down.

 This can still be implemented over HTTP and rely on caching.
 It still suffers from a small delay before revocation is actually deployed.